jsgv/dorecon/README.md

 * Create and attach an [SSH key](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/) to your account (in order to connect to VPS later)
 * Create an [API token](https://www.digitalocean.com/docs/apis-clis/doctl/how-to/install/#step-2-create-an-api-token)
 * Install and configure [doctl](https://github.com/digitalocean/doctl) using the created API token
+* Set the correct SSH key in the doctl [configuration file](https://github.com/digitalocean/doctl#configuring-default-values), this will allow you to SSH to the VPS

 ### Configuration: